Trash and Recycling

 Homeowners Association Capabilities May Vary

-If you live in a community with a homeowner’s association, you may have unique schedules, recycling capabilities, and separation requirements.
+If you live in a community with a homeowners’s association, you may have unique schedules, recycling capabilities and separation requirements.

 Minimum Recycling Requirements in Pennsylvania

 - Glass Containers: clear, green, and brown glass bottles & jars

 - Bimetal Containers & Aluminum Cans: rinsed beverage and food containers

 - Plastic Containers: plastics #1 and #2, additional plastics depending on the hauler

 Contracted haulers may collect more than the minimum of recyclable items.
 Check online—they usually have helpful tip sheets.